 The following is an exposé of Calvinist C.H.
-Spurgeon's shoddy exegesis, written by Marc D. Carpenter.
+Spurgeon's shoddy exegesis, written by a brother in the Lord Jesus.

 The following are excerpts (in red) from Charles H. Spurgeon's sermon entitled "Salvation by Knowing the